 SECTION 1.
 INTENT AND PURPOSE OF DISTRICT: The “C – 2” General Commercial District is intended for the purpose of allowing basic retail, service, and office uses in locations outside the Central Business District.

-This district is intended to provide locations for commercial activities that do not need a central location but do require a location easily accessible to downtown shoppers.
+This district is intended to provide locations for commercial activities that do not need a central location but do require a location easily accessible to area shoppers.

 Business uses needing large floor areas, particularly those not compatible with central business district densities, are included in this district.